 There’s nothing quite like a boat.
-Except for an airplane, which is sort of like a boat for the sky.
+Except for an airplane, which is like a boat for the sky.
 Also, cars.
 Cars are similar to boats.
 But you can’t put a car in the Hudson River, then sit on top of it and drink a bottle of wine.
-And that’s why we made this Boat Power Ranking - a list of the boats in NYC that are open to the public, ranked according to how much we enjoy being on them.
-Some are permanently docked, others provide close-up views of the Statue of Liberty, and a few tend to be filled with people who are about one vodka soda away from singing along to a song that isn’t actually playing.
+That’s why we put together this Boat Power Ranking, a list of the boats in NYC that are open to the public, ranked according to how much we enjoy being on them.
+Most are open seasonally, some are permanently docked, others provide close-up views of the Statue of Liberty, and a few are like odd, floating mixers for the seafaring folks of Midtown.

-In order to get to The Honorable William Wall, you have to take two boats and pay $20.
-That might sound annoying - and that’s because it kind of is.
-But the trip only takes about 30 minutes, and, once you get here, this place feels like your own private, floating clubhouse.
-It’s a houseboat anchored off Ellis Island, and it has an outdoor deck with tables, astroturf, and a little bar.
-It also has an extremely good view of Manhattan, and there’s a nice little indoor area that feels like the lobby of a Holiday Inn circa 1992.
-The main reason we like this place, however, is because it’s BYO food.
-You can bring a steak.
-Or a lobster.
-Or both, in addition to 40 packs of Skittles.
+The Honorable William Wall is a houseboat anchored off Ellis Island, and we’re positive you’ve never heard of it.
+In order to get here, you have to buy a $20 ticket and take two boats.
+That might sound annoying, and that’s because it is.
+But the trip only takes about 30 minutes, and, once you arrive, you can enjoy what feels like your own private, floating clubhouse.
+There’s an outdoor deck with tables, astroturf, and a little bar, and you can also hang out in a nice little indoor area that feels like the lobby of a Holiday Inn circa 1992.
+Most importantly, this place is BYO food.
+Bring a few pizzas or a full charcuterie board.

-The Staten Island Ferry is free.
-And you can bring alcoholic beverages on board.
-Also, it provides a great view of the Statue of Liberty, and the upper deck is a very nice place to hang out in the summertime.
+The Staten Island Ferry is free, and you can bring alcoholic beverages on board.
+Also, it provides a great view of the Statue of Liberty, and the upper deck is a very nice place to hang out when the temperature is above 60 degrees.
 Is it a good place for a party?
 No. It’s a ferry.
-But it could work for a creative date that requires you to spend very little money.
+But it could work for a creative date night.
 As an added bonus, this boat helps thousands of people get to and from Staten Island.